1tunadogan/Polkadot_Bootcamp/README.md

 7. Call the calculate function with the created Operation enum instance.
 8. Print the result to the console.
 9. Compile and run the program to ensure it works as expected.
-### Checklist
-1. Define the Operation enum with the appropriate variants and values.
-2. Write the calculate function signature.
-3. Implement the calculate function using pattern matching to perform the appropriate arithmetic operation.
-4. Prompt the user to input the first number, operation, and second number.
-5. Parse the user input into appropriate variables.
-6. Create an Operation enum instance with the parsed input values.
-7. Call the calculate function with the created Operation enum instance.
-8. Print the result to the console.
-9. Compile and run the program to test its functionality.